-We will also analyse how the context of filmmaking affects style and ideology through study of a diverse range of film, including documentary, Hollywood genre films, experimental film and British cinema.
+We will also analyse how the context of filmmaking affects style and ideology through study of a diverse range of film, including Hollywood genre films, experimental film and British cinema.
 There will also be a focus on international film movements.

-With its emphases on visual storytelling and response Film Studies extends areas of experience covered by Literature, Theatre and Art History specifications.
-With its emphases on depth and diversity it goes much further than Media Studies in providing a foundation in the study of film texts, producers, audiences, messages and critical approaches.
-With its emphases on the interaction between audiences and film and psychoanalytical approaches to reading Cinema, there are links with the Social Sciences and Business Studies.
+With its emphases on visual storytelling and response, Film Studies extends areas of experience covered by Literature, Theatre and Art History specifications.

+With its emphases on depth and diversity, it goes much further than Media Studies in providing a foundation in the study of film texts, producers, audiences, messages and critical approaches.

+With its emphases on the interaction between audiences and film and psychoanalytical approaches to reading cinema, there are links with the Social Sciences and Business Studies.

 With its emphases on the context of film production, there are parallels with the study of History.

+We are also excited to announce that from September 2023, we will be running an AS Film Studies course for Year 12 to study alongside your other 3 two-year courses.

-Exam board: WJEC.
-The 'A' Level course will involve two exams, one focusing on American and British film, the other on Varieties of Film.
+The A Level course will involve two exams: one focusing on American and British film, the other on varieties of film.
 Exams will total 70% of the mark.
 30% will come from a creative production of either a short film (4-5 minutes) or a screenplay (1600-1800 words), plus an evaluative analysis of the creative work.